First, what are the 5s of LEAN?

-How to Teach Lean 5S to a 5 Year Old
+How to teach the 5S of LEAN to a 5-Year-Old

 When it is time to pick up the toys at night before bed, we get bombarded with pleas and negotiations to try to get out of it.
 To my daughters, it seems like an impossible task.
 To tell you the truth, it’s a daunting task for me too.
 Eventually, my wife or I do the lion share of the work as our daughters help and put things where we tell them.

-As we were going through this Consists of input, value-add, and output.
+As we were going through this There are many ways to organize your lean six sigma processe...
 Learn More... on a Sunday night, I thought to myself, I coach organizations to use tools to avoid this very dilemma.
-Why not teach it to a 5 and 3 year old?
+Why not teach it to a 5- and 3-year-old?
 These thoughts led to a LEAN Definition LEAN is a production method aimed primarily ...
-5S event in the play room!
+Learn More...
+5S event in the playroom!

-My first order of business in our Lean 5s event was the 1st “S”, Sort.
+My first order of business in our LEAN 5s training was the first “S”, Sort.
 In this “S” we “got rid of what did not belong”.
-While my girls were at their Grandma’s, I sorted their toys by “My Little Ponies”, Barbies, Disney Toys, Shopkins and all other toys.
+While my girls were at their grandma’s, I sorted their toys by “My Little Ponies”, Barbies, Disney Toys, Shopkins and all other toys.

-When my girls got home, they immediately went to their play room to play.
-They saw all of their toys in piles and asked why.
-I said we need to give the toys that we do not play with to other children who will love and appreciate them.
+When my girls got home, they immediately went to their playroom to play.
+They saw all their toys in piles and asked why.
+I said we need to give the toys that we do not play with two other children who will love and appreciate them.

-We went through all of the the toys and I was proud of how giving our girls were.
+We went through all the toys, and I was proud of how giving our girls were.
 By the time we were finished, we had reduced the toy Muda (無駄, on'yomi reading) is a ...
 Learn More... by about 50%.

-It was time for the 2nd “S”, Set in Order.
-In Lean 5s the mantra for this “S” is: “Everything has a place and Everything in its place”.
+It was time for the second “S” in the LEAN 5s training, Set in Order.
+In LEAN 5s the mantra for this “S” is: “Everything has a place and Everything in its place”.
 The dilemma with the previous unimproved process was that when the girls wanted a specific toy, they dumped out every bin.
-By the end of the day, the all of the bins were emptied on the playroom floor.
+By the end of the day, all the bins were emptied on the playroom floor.

-My five year old is starting to read.
-My three year old is extremely intelligent but has yet to sit down with “War and Peace”.
-That being said, I decided to print out four different pictures on 8.5×11″ paper and laminate them.
+My five-year-old is starting to read.
+My three-year-old is extremely intelligent but has yet to sit down with “War and Peace”.
+I decided to print out four different pictures on 8.5×11″ paper and laminate them.
 I let my girls pick the pictures.
 The pictures represented the four most popular toy categories: 1) My Little Ponies, 2) Barbies, 3) Disney Princesses, 4) Shopkins.
-I used white Duck Tape (not Duct Tape) to fasten each picture to a bin.
+I used white Duct Tape (not Duct Tape) to fasten each picture to a bin.

-Then it was time for a hybrid of the 3rd “S”, Shine; 4th “S”, Standardize and 5th “S”, Sustain.
-Let’s see if we can make this a habit… The time came for the first nights cleanup.
+Then it was time for a hybrid of the third “S”, Shine; fourth “S”, Standardize in the LEAN 5s training.
+Let’s see if we can make this a habit… The time came for the first night’s cleanup.
 Toys were spread everywhere.
 I set the bins out on the floor surrounding the mess.
 I set a timer on my computer screen that counts down from 10 minutes to zero.

 I explained the rules to the girls.
 “You have ten minutes to clean up your mess”.
 “Any toy that has not been put back in its place after the timer buzzes will be donated”.
 I also added some friendly competition; “Whomever picks up the most toys wins”.

 Once their toys were all properly in their place (in under 10 minutes), I rewarded them with hugs and high fives.
-They ran to get their Mom to show her their immaculate play room.
-She was blown away by the room and how happy the girls motivation.
+They ran to get their mom to show her their immaculate playroom.
+She was impressed by the room and how happy the girl’s motivation.

 Fast forward to four days later.
 The girls have consistently cleaned up their toys in under 10 minutes.
-In fact, the other day my 5 year old had the epiphany that “If we don’t take out all our toys, then we don’t have to put them all back.”
+In fact, the other day my 5-year-old had the epiphany that “If we don’t take out all our toys, then we don’t have to put them all back.”
 She’s my future The utmost level in the Six Sigma hierarchy is the Master Bl...!